Advanced Body Mechanics

 Jump Into Action

-In Advanced Body Mechanics, build on your skills from previous courses to animate increasingly physical shots.
+In the Advanced Body Mechanics animation course, build on your skills from previous courses to animate increasingly physical shots.
 Pick a character and create your own action sequence, using cuts to help tell your story.

 Whether you want to send your character barreling through a wall or jumping out of a plane, Advanced Body Mechanics will teach you the necessary skills to animate believable physicality and body mechanics.